|

 MIT COMES TO WASHINGTON'S DEFENSE

-The Massachusetts Institute of Technology (MIT) has entered into an alliance
+The Massachusetts Institute of Technology (MIT) has entered into an alliance with

-with the Pentagon to develop high-tech armor for soldiers that would incorporate
+the Pentagon to develop high-tech armor for soldiers that would incorporate

 nanotechnology.
-The United States government will put $50 million into the Institute
+The United States government will put $50 million into the

-on the project in return.
-Defense contractors Raytheon and DuPont are also contributing
+its professors on the project in return.
+Defense contractors Raytheon and

-$40 million over a period of five years.
-Some of the applications planned for
+DuPont are also contributing $40 million over a period of five years.
+Some of

-development include a fabric with nano-engineered liquid molecules that would
+the applications planned for development include a fabric with

-stiffen when subjected to a magnetic field.
-Soldiers could use their clothing
+magnetic field.
+Soldiers could use their clothing as a cast if bones are

-as a cast if bones are broken, or as protection against penetration by bullets.
+broken, or as protection against penetration by bullets.
+Nanotechnology could

-but that could quickly change should the Defense Department find any dramatically
+could quickly change should the Defense Department find any dramatically

 valuable military technology.